 McNeese State University in Lake Charles stands out offering accelerated courses to students.
 The online classes are broken down into two sessions that are seven weeks long.
 That allows students to earn credits and complete classes at a fast pace, even when taking a single class at one time.
 By adding more classes, students are able to finish their degrees faster when compared to traditional on-campus programs.
 McNeese State University in Lake Charles allows students to transfer up to 75 percent of their credits into the online program.

 6. University of Louisiana at LaFayette

-The University of Louisiana at LaFayette offers four fully online undergraduate degree programs to students who are looking for online options.
+The University of Louisiana at Lafayette offers four fully online undergraduate degree programs to students who are looking for online options.
 Online degrees at the university allow students to study health services administration, general studies, kinesiology, or nursing.
 The nursing program is an RN to BSN program, so it recognizes that students may be working a full-time position and have odd hours that require flexible classes.

-A key way the University of Louisiana at LaFayette differs from other programs is flexible approach to education.
+A key way the University of Louisiana at LaFayette differs from other programs is the flexible approach to education.
 The online programs allow students to work at their own pace and to take classes when they have time.
 It also allows students to study in any location with an Internet connection, so it gives students the ability to work on their degree when it fits their situation.
-The University of Louisiana at LaFayette offers out-of-state students the same tuition as in-state students when taking classes through the online program.
+The University of Louisiana at Lafayette offers out-of-state students the same tuition as in-state students when taking classes through the online program.

 Number of Online Programs: 4

 7. Southern University and A & M College

 Southern University and A&M College offer online programs to students who want to work on their degree at their own pace.
 The school offers four online undergraduate degree programs.
 Students can study psychology, interdisciplinary studies, criminal justice, or general studies through the online program.
 It gives students a focused approach to education and allows them to accomplish their goals.